Parental Mental Ill-health

 What impacts on mental health?

-Factors which can impact on mental health include relationship issues, financial worries, employment worries, housing issues, discrimination, victimisation and abuse.
+Factors which can impact mental health include relationship issues, financial worries, employment worries, housing issues, discrimination, victimisation and abuse.
 Mental ill-health can also be made worse by substance misuse and domestic abuse.
 For some people, events that happened earlier in their lives can be the cause of current mental health difficulties, for example, abuse that they experienced as a child or young person.

 Impact on children/young people

-Children and young people can cope very well with upsets if they are short lived and they know what is happening, but often adults feel the best way to help them is to protect them from the truth and so they do not explain what is happening.
-This can leave the children and young people feeling:
+Most children and young people can cope very well with upsets if they are short-lived and they know what is happening, but adults often feel the best way to help them is to protect them from the truth, so they do not explain what is happening.

 • frightened of what will happen to them or their parent/carer;